tomy0000000/tubee/README.md

 Tubee is a web application, which runs tasks when your subscribed channel upload new videos.

-This application is still in development stage right now, use at your own risk.
+This application is still in development stage, use at your own risk.

 ## Features